Lawyer who fought Chevron gets 6-month sentence for contempt

 “Mr. Donziger's conduct was a pattern of contumacious behavior that bore out over the better part of a decade,” Preska said.
 “In our system of laws, it was a most serious offense."

+Donziger argued that he delayed turning over the materials while appealing Kaplan's orders, citing reasons including attorney-client confidentiality.

-Donziger, 60, will remain on home confinement for now if his lawyers file a request for an expedited appeal of his conviction within a week.
+Donziger, 60, will remain on home confinement if his lawyers file a request within a week for an expedited appeal to stay out while he appeals his conviction.

 Donziger asked to be released.
 He said his confinement has exacted a high cost on his wife and his son, who just started high school.
 He said his son “has suffered quietly for a good 15% of his life as a collateral consequence of my house arrest.”